robertmotr/goodlife-booking-alerter/README.md

 - apache commons io (previously)
 - javafx

+GBA also uses chrome which is packaged into the JAR as chromedriver.exe.
+Upon JAR execute, GBA will create a folder named "Driver" and unpack the chromedriver into that folder so that Java can run the executable.
+Chrome is used to search for web elements and interact with them, emulating a real user.

 TO-DO:

 - Instead of freezing the Controller while the webdriver loads the page, implement a separate thread for the driver so that the Controller does not hang while it loads.